 - (a) the size and timing of the relevant purchases; - (b) the attitude of the offeree board; - (c) whether shares have been purchased at high prices from directors or other persons closely connected with the offeror or the offeree company; and - (d) the number of shares purchased in the preceding 6 months. - 9.
-Discretionary clients
+Discretionary fund managers and principal traders

-Dealings for discretionary clients by fund managers connected with an offeror, unless they are exempt fund managers, may be relevant (see Rule 21.6).
+Dealings by discretionary fund managers and principal traders which are connected with an offeror will be treated in accordance with Rule 21.6.